 What Is a Female Chicken Called?

-A female chicken is called a hen when it reaches sexual maturity.
+A hen is a chicken that reaches sexual maturity.
 Hens are smaller than roosters and have less impressive plumage.
 They also have smaller, paler combs and wattles.

 Hens do not have spurs on their legs for fighting, but they do have something far cooler: they lay eggs!
 Hens might be vocal but are rarely if ever as noisy as roosters.